19 Feb How to Maintain and Service Your Laser Machine Effectively

 Dirty optics reduce the beams strength.
 You can visually inspect the optics, however you may already notice poor results such as blurry lines, not cutting as deep etc. If optics aren’t cleaned, dirt can combust or burn into the surface of the optic, permanently damaging the lens or mirror.
 Aim to give them a once over every 10-40 hours of work, depending upon what material are being processed.
 It’s extremely important to clean these carefully to avoid damaging them, you can use IPA solution or acetone together with some gentle cotton buds for this.

 The heat produced by these machines needs regulating.
 Water chillers are an effective method of keeping the water temperature down to ensure the tube doesn’t overheat.
 Therefore, it’s important to keep a close eye on chiller performance and monitor any temperature indication on the chiller display.
-Every few weeks, locate the air filter in the chiller and remove any build-up of material.
+Every few weeks, locate the filters in the chiller and remove any build-up of material.
 Use this time to check for water contamination and change if required.
 Use deionised or distilled water as the impurities in regular water can encourage bacterial growth, clogging piping, protection devices and filters in the water circuit.

 Sodium hypochlorite (commonly known as bleach) is corrosive to some metals, such as copper and stainless steel, and should be avoided when maintaining any laser machine or accessory, including chiller units.
 The chloride ion present in the bleach is an oxidizing agent, and attacks the passive layer on the metal, causing localised damage.
 Even trace amounts of bleach can cause rust as stainless steel is gradually corroded.
 This disrupts the functionality of the unit from within.
 Therefore, bleach should not be used under any circumstances.